Penn State University

 3. What is the deadline for the proposal?

 5. What role do you have in mind for the Institute or faculty consultant (e.g., supporter, activity/assessment designer, evaluator)?
-If this is your first educational research proposal, talk to us early to discuss how the process works and your options.
-Please see examples of support below.

 Examples of Institute Consultant Collaborations on External Grants